yajra/laravel-datatables/README.md

 **About**

-This bundle is created to handle server-side works of [DataTables](http://datatables.net) Jquery Plugin by using Eloquent ORM or Fluent Query Builder.
+This package is created to handle server-side works of [DataTables](http://datatables.net) jQuery Plugin by using Eloquent ORM or Fluent Query Builder.

 ### Feature Overview
 - Supporting Eloquent ORM and Fluent Query Builder